 PALG was established in 2002 as a non-profit spiritual center dedicated to peace and spirituality.
-The creators of PALG, MSIA, wanted to share this beautiful center with others and so it was opened to public.
+The sponsors of PALG, the Movement of Spiritual Inner Awareness (MSIA), wanted to share this beautiful center with others and so it was opened to public.

 Called "a Spiritual Oasis in the City," its purpose is to provide a place for people to take time out of their busy lives to visit, reflect, and be rejuvenated by the peace and nature present.